maurooaranda/ctune/README.md

 # ctune: Tune out CC Noise Macros

-> Help CC Mode get the right indentation and fontification, by specifying Noise Macros.
+> Minor mode to help CC Mode get the right indentation and fontification, by specifying Noise Macros.

 ## Table of Contents